speters33w/CSUGlobal_ITS410/InteractiveLecture6/interactive_lecture_6_notes.md

 Code source: Murach, J. (2019) *Murach's MySQL*, (3rd ed.
 Ch 15, p.
 447).

-Recommended Video: Weinman, B. (2019, November 7). *[Creating a stored procedure - MySQL Video Tutorial](https://www.linkedin.com/learning/mysql-advanced-topics/creating-a-stored-procedure)*.
+Recommended Video: Weinman, B. (2019, November 7). *[Creating a stored procedure - MySQL Advanced Topics](https://www.linkedin.com/learning/mysql-advanced-topics/creating-a-stored-procedure)*.
 LinkedIn.
 For this video, you will use the [album](../databases/album-mysql.sql) database.
-You will also need to run this script from Weinman, B. (2019, November 7). *[Creating a stored function - MySQL Video Tutorial](https://www.linkedin.com/learning/mysql-advanced-topics/creating-a-stored-function)* before running the list_albums procedure from the *Creating a Stored Procedure* video:
+You will also need to run this script from Weinman, B. (2019, November 7). *[Creating a stored function - MySQL Advanced Topics](https://www.linkedin.com/learning/mysql-advanced-topics/creating-a-stored-function)* before running the list_albums procedure from the *Creating a Stored Procedure* video:

 ```mysql
 USE album;